 - Any additional symptoms you are experiencing such as weakness or numbness in other body parts such as fingers, hands, etc.

-- If this is your first visit, have your medical conditions handy.
+- If this is your first visit, have your medical history handy.

 How Do You Evaluate My Laceration?